One Nite Alone... Live!

 One Nite Alone...
 Live! is a live album box set by Prince and The New Power Generation, containing live recordings from the intimate One Nite Alone...
 Tour performances.
 The album was released in 2002 but many of the tracks were new arrangements of songs dating from more than 20 years earlier.
 It was the first album since the Love Symbol Album in 1992 to be credited to Prince and The New Power Generation.
-Among the album's highlights are "Sometimes It Snows in April" and "Adore" at the piano, an extended "Joy in Repetition", and an energetic "When U Were Mine".
+Among the album's highlights are "Sometimes It Snows in April" and "Adore" at the piano, an extended "Anna Stesia", and an energetic "When U Were Mine".